AriFordsham/GHCWiki/dynamic-ghc-programs.md

 <th>no
 </th></tr></table>

-## Performance

-There are some performance questions to consider before making a decision.

 ## Other issues

 ### Cabal support

-Currently released versions of Cabal/cabal-install don't handle dynamic-by-default GHCs well, as they don't pass the `-static` flag when building for static ways (as they assume that it is enabled by default).
-We should get fixed versions out as soon as possible ([\#7439](https://gitlab.haskell.org//ghc/ghc/issues/7439)).
+Currently released versions of Cabal/cabal-install don't handle dynamic GHCi well.
+In particular, if a library uses Template Haskell, then Cabal will build the ways in the wrong order, so compilation will fail.
+Cabal in HEAD handles it properly.

 ### Other approaches